Alicepinch/bakemyday/TESTING.md

     - A new shopper can chose to create an account in the checkout to save their checkout information for next time
 - As a shopper on bakemyday I would like to be able to view my order history after placing an order
     - If a shopper has decided to create an account then their order history will be saved automatically to their profile
+- As a shopper on bakemyday I would like to be able to checkout safe and secure
+    - When a shopper checks out they are using Stripe which allows safe and efficient processing of funds.

 ### Site User